lunarc/lunarc_docs/docs/authenticator_howto.md

 You can now login to the LUNARC systems using the Pocket Pass app.
 Your telephone will not receive an SMS when connecting to a Lunarc system.
 Having entered your password you will be prompted to enter your Pocket Pass OTP when logging in.

-Your token will expire in a year's time and you will have to create a new one.
+Your token will expire in two year's time and you will have to create a new one.

 #Checking the validity of your token